demisto/content/Packs/MicrosoftWindowsEvents/README.md

 * `| filter xdm.event.type="Application"`

 **Pay Attention**:
-This pack excludes several events for the DNS, ADFS and AMSI Windows services according to the *provider_name* field:
+This pack excludes several events for the Sysmon, DNS, ADFS and AMSI Windows services according to the *provider_name* field:
 * AD FS Auditing
+* Microsoft-Windows-Sysmon
 * Microsoft-Windows-DNSServer
 * Microsoft-Windows-DNS-Server-Service
 * Microsoft-Antimalware-Scan-Interface
 Should you wish to collect those logs as well, the installation of the following packs is required:
 * Microsoft DNS
 * Microsoft Windows AMSI
+* Microsoft Windows Sysmon
 * Microsoft AD FS Collection

 ## Collect Events from Vendor